daolicloud/daolinet-openstack/README.md

 The DaoliNet uses standard X86 servers running Linux kernel with Open-v-Switch (OVS) as networking forwarding devices.
 When joining a cloud resource pool, a server has no any networking confirguration information apart from only knowing the IP addresses of Openflow Controllers.
 This means that the servers joining a cloud resource pool are completely independent of one another, having no whatever knowledge of one another at all.
 Once on-the-fly configured by the Controller, a server becomes intelligent to forward packets in various network functions, e.g., switching (L2), routing (L3) and gateway-ing (L4: NAT-in-out, Firewall-in-out), and can also form security groups for a cloud tenant, and handle load balancing at the edge of a cloud network.

-Distributed Containers Forming Overlay Network
+Overlay Network for Distributed Containers
 ------

 When a container is created in a server, its network medadata are captured by DaoliNet Openflow Controller (below we use the Controller for short).
 The network metadata include: the container's MAC address, the container's IP address, the server's intranet MAC, the server's intranet IP, and the default gateway IP (the default gateway is the server).
 The Controller will also capture the security group information of the container, i.e., information about a group of containers belonging to one security group, which is specified by the owner of the containers.